-Check Point Software third quarter profit up, acquires cloud security firm
+Check Point Software third-quarter profit up, acquires cloud security firm

 Founded in 2011, Dome9 enables security and compliance for rapid public cloud adoption.

+Financial details of the acquisition were not disclosed, but Check Point said there was a cash consideration of $175 million.

+Dome9 has raised a little over $25 million from investors including Japan’s Softbank.
+It has just over 100 workers and annual sales of several million dollars.

-Reporting by Tova Cohen, Editing by Ari Rabinovitch
+Reporting by Tova Cohen and Ari Rabinovitch; Editing by Adrian Croft